mrmalvi/E-Online-shopping/README.md

 9. Deployment
  Environment Setup:

-Set up and Redis for production.
+# Set up and Redis for production.
   Integrate Sidekiq with Redis for background jobs.
   Use ActiveStorage with AWS S3 for storing product images.
   SSL & Security:

-Secure your app with SSL (HTTPS).
+# Secure your app with SSL (HTTPS).
   Use Rails' built-in security features to prevent CSRF, SQL Injection, and XSS.
   10. Performance Optimization
   Caching: Use fragment caching for frequently accessed products.
   CDN: Serve static assets and product images through a CDN for faster load times.

+# Flow Summary
+  User Registration/Login:
+     Authenticates users and allows them to perform role-specific actions.
+  Product Management:
+    Sellers list products, and customers search, filter, and view products.
+  Cart and Checkout:
+    Customers add products to carts, proceed to checkout, and complete payments via Razorpay.
+    Order Tracking and Review: Customers track their orders and leave reviews, while admins manage order fulfillment.

 # E-Online-shopping